 LCOE = [Stn=1 (It + Mt + Ft) / (1+r)t] / [Stn=1 Et / (1+r)t]

 Where (i) It is the invested capital in period t, (ii) Mt are the costs of maintenance in period t, (iii) Ft is the cost of fuel in period t, and (iv) Et is the energy output in period t.

-Scenario 2: Because this plant is used for meeting peak demands, stabilizing the grid and providing spinning reserve, it offers both a high installed capacity and low average capacity factor; consequently, its LCOE is higher.
+Scenario 2: Because this plant is used for meeting peak demands, stabilizing the grid and providing spinning reserve, it offers both a high installed capacity and low average capacity factor; consequently, its LCOE of hydropower is higher.
 However, hydropower may offer the lowest-cost option to deliver ancillary services, due to higher correlating power prices.

 Planning and building a hydropower plant is a lengthy and expensive process.
 Civil construction work, including the construction of the dam itself along with tunnels, canals and the powerhouse, accounts for the largest share of installation costs.
 By contrast, O&M costs, ranging between 1-6% (latter for smaller projects because of fewer economies of scale) are lower than for comparable fossil-fueled plants.
 Typically, long lead times that are caused by extensive site surveys, inflow data collection, environmental assessments and permit acquisition, cause the cost of ownership to play a significant role.

 Despite its maturity as a generating technology, cost reductions remain possible for hydropower, especially when it comes to civil engineering techniques and process optimization.
 Additionally, hydropower’s unique ability (at least when compared with other renewable energy options) to provide grid stability adds value and enhances both the use and importance of hydropower plants.